codio/site/source/docs/deployment/deploy.html.markdown

 ![deploy screen](/img/docs/deploy-menu.png)

-##Preview (& Deploy)
-[Described here](/docs/inline-preview), this offers deployment in combination with a preview immediately afterwards, all with a single click.
-It is recommended to use this method most of the time as at involves less actions.
+##Preview / Deploy button
+[Described here](/docs/inline-preview), this offers deployment via a simple button press.
+If you check either of the 'Deploy' or 'Deploy & Preview' options, Codio will deploy to the default target when the button is pressed.
+The default target can be see under the 'Default Deployment Target' menu option.

+You can change the default deployment target either from the menu as shown, or from the 'Tools->Deployment->Manage target' dialog, where you can press the default target button in the listed targets.

 ![deploy screen](/img/docs/deploy-button.png)